Summer BBQ Catering: Planning a Full-Service Event

 Every workplace comes together in its own way.
 If you’d like support planning a BBQ that feels right for your team, we’re always glad to help.
 You can start a conversation whenever you’re ready.”

-A BBQ menu works best when it supports how people move and gather.
-It should offer variety and feel inviting each time guests return for another plate.
+The best summer BBQ catering menu options support how people move, gather, and eat throughout the event.
+They should offer variety and feel inviting each time guests return for another plate.

 Pick proteins that travel well.
 Grilled chicken, skewers, and plant-forward mains hold their integrity outdoors.
 They also let guests try more than one item without committing to large servings.